 My name’s Caroline.
 I’m a writer and editor, originally from Sheffield, but now in Windsor, UK, living with my long-suffering husband and two puddy cats.

-In 2018, we had our first IVF cycle.
-We didn’t qualify for NHS funding at all, as I was over 35 years-old (yes, I know) even though I am ‘fine’ and our issues are down to male factor.
+In early 2018, we had our first IVF cycle.
+We didn’t qualify for NHS funding at all, as I was over 35 years-old (yes, I know – so old) even though I am ‘fine’ and our issues are down to male factor.
 So we went to the Czech Republic instead (up yours UK!) had a pretty disastrous attempt and limped back, battered and bruised.

-Our 2022 master plan is to sell our two properties down south and move ooop north in four years’ time.
-We want to be mortgage free so we can start to enjoy our lives a bit more.
+Our 2022 master plan is to sell our property and move ooop north in three and a bit years’ time.
+We want to downsize so we can start to enjoy our lives a bit more.
 Be less consumed with consumerism and the rat race, and have a bit more time to do all the stuff we would love to do (learn new skills, read more, keep fit etc.)

 Before I got sucked into the fertility hellhole, I used to love a good old drink.
 I’m doing less of that these days (yawn) but I still enjoy the odd tipple, as well as reading, keeping fit, travelling, discovering new music and watching (good) reality TV.
 I’m also partial to the odd motivational quote, a sucker for a sing-along and I love, LOVE, a secondhand shop.